Summary:

 Comments Regarding Stage of Development:

-The device is available for laboratory demonstration and to be shown on video.
 The medical device has been developed in stages with valuable insights to define the optimal clinical solution.
 In this embodiment, the device is a rather simple device that can be added to the existing artificial joint either at the primary procedure or as an additive also many years after the primary operation.

 IPR Status: